royhsu/tiny-validation/README.md

 ## Installation

-You can install TinyValidation using CocoaPods, Carthage and Swift package manager
+You can install TinyValidation using CocoaPods or Carthage.

 ### CocoaPods